THEOplayer/documentation/how-to-guides/01-ads/00-introduction.md

 The articles in this section describe how to implement common use-cases related to advertisements.
 These use-cases can range from customizing the UX during advertisements, to detecting ad blockers.

-## 2nd Introduction
-This subsection is about Advertisement

 ### Table of Contents

 - [Adblock Detection](../../how-to-guides/01-ads/01-block-detection.md)